agentgt/ezpwdgen/README.md

 When you run the command `ezpwdgen.py` if no profile is picked the first one in the config file is picked.

-### Using GPG
+### Using GnuPGP

-Some users may want to encrypt their configuration file with GPG.
+Some users may want to encrypt their configuration file with GnuPGP.
-While I recommend it GPG is nontrival for most.
+While I recommend it `gpg` is nontrival for most.

 Currently there are two options:

 * Pipe the config file after it has been decrypted using `-c -`
 * Use the experimental builtin GPG support with "-d" argument but this requires gpg-agent to be setup properly.

-For the first option there is a script that makes this easier called `ezpwdgengpg.sh`.
+For the first option there is a wrapping script that makes this easier called `ezpwdgengpg.sh`.
 It will expect an encrypted config file in the following location `~/.config/ezpwdgen/config.gpg`

 To create this file you can use the command